bluewitch/dwulf-manifesto/Blockchain.md

 - ***Neutral (Impartial)***
 - ***Censorship Resistant***

+The essence of the cryptocurrency ecosystem and the principles that underline blockchain technology are embodied in these five pillars: Openness, Public Availability, Borderless Functionality, Neutrality, and Censorship Resistance.
+Collectively, they ensure the inclusivity, reliability, and decentralization necessary for a sustainable and resilient cryptocurrency ecosystem.

+1. - ***Open (Permissionless):*** The 'Open' or 'Permissionless' nature of cryptocurrencies is an essential feature that ensures inclusivity and fosters innovation.
+This pillar allows anyone, anywhere, to create, innovate, and participate in the network without requiring authorization.
+It fundamentally shifts the traditional paradigm of selective access and, in doing so, opens up endless possibilities for financial and technological inclusion and evolution.

+2. - ***Public (Available to Everybody):*** Public availability ensures that everyone, regardless of their geographic location or socio-economic status, has the opportunity to engage with the blockchain.
+This principle democratizes access to financial services, reducing the inequalities perpetuated by traditional banking systems.
+Blockchain transactions are transparent and can be verified by anyone using the network, which ensures trust and integrity within the system.

+3. - ***Borderless (Not Sovereign Centralized):*** The borderless nature of cryptocurrencies negates the constraints imposed by national borders and central authorities.
+This allows for truly global participation and interoperability, freeing individuals and businesses from the limitations of traditional financial systems.
+Borderless operations promote economic growth and financial inclusion, particularly for those in countries with unstable economies or limited access to financial services.

+4. - ***Neutral (Impartial):*** The principle of neutrality ensures that the system operates without bias, and that each transaction is treated equally, irrespective of the parties involved or the size of the transaction.
+This impartiality eliminates the potential for manipulation and preserves the integrity of the cryptocurrency ecosystem.

+5. - ***Censorship Resistant:*** The censorship resistance of blockchain technology protects users against third-party interventions, ensuring that all transactions are immutable and cannot be altered or deleted.
+This attribute safeguards the rights and freedoms of users and promotes the trustworthiness of the network.

+In conclusion, these five pillars are not just the guiding principles of the cryptocurrency ecosystem; they are its very foundation.
+They foster a space that is inclusive, transparent, and decentralized, providing a more equitable financial framework for the global community.
+Any deviation from these principles would disrupt the very essence of the cryptocurrency ecosystem, thereby undermining the advantages it provides over traditional financial systems.
+Therefore, adherence to these pillars is imperative for the interoperability and the future success of the cryptocurrency ecosystem.

 ## Wallet Ratio
 - 70% cold storage, Hardware, off-line
 - 20% warm storage, software, online (main driver)